xtdb/xtdb-tutorial/1-getting-started.nextjournal.md

 # Introduction

-Welcome to the official xtdb tutorial, which complements the official [documentation](https://xtdb.com/reference/installation.html).
+Welcome to the official XTDB tutorial, which complements the official [documentation](https://xtdb.com/reference/installation.html).

-If you’re new to xtdb and want to get a practical hands-on guide, you’re in the right place.
+If you’re new to XTDB and want to get a practical hands-on guide, you’re in the right place.

 ## The Story

 It’s the year 2115.
 You have been hired by an inter-planetary bank, Helios Banking Inc.
-Your task is to travel around the solar system completing assignments using xtdb.
+Your task is to travel around the solar system completing assignments using XTDB.

 You have been given a company spaceship so transport won’t be a problem.
 Space Customs require all astronauts to complete a flight manifest for every journey.
-You also have a handy xtdb manual with you so you can read up on some background information before you get stuck into each assignment.
+You also have a handy XTDB manual with you so you can read up on some background information before you get stuck into each assignment.

 Let’s begin.

 ## Setup

-You need to get xtdb running before you can use it.
+You need to get XTDB running before you can use it.

 <!--- Stil want to show the user deps.edn even though it's loaded in the repo. --->
 ```edn no-exec